GarethPaulBell/AutoCode/README.md

 - Async test execution and streaming outputs in CLI
 - Project.toml integration under `[tool.autocode]` to store DB preferences
 - More robust semantic search and caching

+## Diagnostics & Tools

+See `docs/circular-dependency.md` for details on the new dependency/recursion detection tools and CLI usage examples.